 The increased awareness surrounding health and wellbeing for active people is not a new theory either.
 Active individuals are more prone to opportunistic infections.
 Researchers at the University of North Texas recently investigated a synergistic polyphenol blend of patented curcuminoids and pomegranate ellagitannins, in which they noticed, “interestingly, we also detected changes in two pathways not directly linked to muscle recovery, their change may support an improved post-exercise immune system and reduced incidence of opportunistic infection that is commonly reported following strenuous endurance exercise.
 Reductions in infection risk are often associated with a more effective recovery from muscle injury.”5

-As a plant-based solution to tackling mood & emotional wellbeing, immune support, antioxidant capacity, gut health support, and exercise recovery, Restoridyn® is powerful polyphenol blend that packs a punch.
-Resoridyn’s synergistic curcuminoid and pomegranate ellagitannin combination has been clinically studied in healthy adults, with findings showing specific proteins changes “were associated with a variety of biological pathways including: chemotactic signaling (ITAC, IL-8, MIP-3alpha, and MIP-1alpha), anti-inflammatory (IL-10 and IL-13), muscle recovery (BDNF), and B-cell activation (sIL-2Ralpha and IL-4).”5 Researchers go on to explain that, “[a]ll of these proteins have been previously reported to play a role in muscle recovery from exercise and/or injury and these biomarkers indicated supplementation [with Restoridyn®] may be associated with a more favorable muscle recovery profile.”5 They go on to explain “Our findings support that supplementation [with Restoridyn] may represent a useful addition to a comprehensive exercise training plan.”5
+As a plant-based solution to tackling mood & emotional wellbeing, immune support, antioxidant capacity, gut health support, and exercise recovery, Restoridyn is powerful polyphenol blend that packs a punch.
+Restoridyn’s synergistic curcuminoid and pomegranate ellagitannin combination has been clinically studied in healthy adults, with findings showing specific proteins changes “were associated with a variety of biological pathways including: chemotactic signaling (ITAC, IL-8, MIP-3alpha, and MIP-1alpha), anti-inflammatory (IL-10 and IL-13), muscle recovery (BDNF), and B-cell activation (sIL-2Ralpha and IL-4).”5 Researchers go on to explain that, “[a]ll of these proteins have been previously reported to play a role in muscle recovery from exercise and/or injury and these biomarkers indicated supplementation [with Restoridyn] may be associated with a more favorable muscle recovery profile.”5 They go on to explain “Our findings support that supplementation [with Restoridyn] may represent a useful addition to a comprehensive exercise training plan.”5

 Read more on Nutrition Industry Executive: Heavy Lifting: Sports Nutrition Product Development Trends

 - Schouw Andersen, Peter.
 (2017 Mar 16).
 Sports nutrition – 5 key trends for 2017.
 Retrieved 2020 August 20 from https://www.dairyreporter.com/Article/2017/03/16/Sports-nutrition-5-key-trends-for-2017

 - Schellhorn P et al. Return to sports after COVID-19 infection: Do we have to worry about myocarditis?
 Eur Heart J. 2020 May 20.
 (0): 1-3. doi: 10.1093/eurheartj/ehaa448

 - Lavigne P and Mark Schlabach.
 (2020 Aug 10).
 ESPN: Heart condition linked with COVID-19 fuels power 5 concerns about season’s viability.
 Retrieved 2020 August 20 from https://www.espn.com/college-football/story/_/id/29633697/heart-condition-linked-covid-19-fuels-power-5-concern-season-viability

 - Kilgore A. (2020 08 Aug).
 The Washington Post: Health experts worry coronavirus could cause lasting hearth complications for athletes.
 Retrieved 2020 August 20 from https://www.washingtonpost.com/sports/2020/08/08/athletes-coronavirus-heart-complications/

 - Tanner EA et al. Alterations in systemic inflammatory response following a half-marathon race with a combined curcumin and pomegranate supplement: A feasibility study.
 J Diet Suppl.
 2020 Jul.
 1-17. doi: 10.1080/19390211.2020.1786206

 - Allen JM et al. Med Sci Sports Exercise.
 2018 Apr.
 50(4): 747-757. doi: 10.1249/MSS.0000000000001495

 - Yeager A. (2019 Aug 15).
 The Scientist.
-Retrieved 2020 Jan from https://www.the-scientist.com/news-opinion/exercise-changes-our -gut-microbes–but-how-isnt-yet-clear-66281?
+Retrieved 2020 Jan from https://the-scientist.com/news-opinion/exercise-changes-our -gut-microbes–but-how-isnt-yet-clear-66281